cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md

 ## Some initial thoughts

-Now however, the difficulty is to get the list of games that satisfy the _staleness_ criteria without grinding your blockchain to a halt with an _O(n)_ call, where _n_ is the total number of games in storage.
+The key difficulty is to get the list of games that satisfy the _staleness_ criteria without grinding your blockchain to a halt with an _O(n)_ call, where _n_ is the total number of games in storage.

-A solution is to introduce a new data structure that will let you find one stale game in _O(1)_, and access all _k_ stale games in _O(k).
+A solution is to introduce a new data structure that will let you find one stale game in _O(1)_, and access all _k_ stale games in _O(k)_.

 There are some initial thoughts and code needs to keep in mind during the next sections to be able to implement forfeits in the end.